joostiphone/MacOS-USB-Installer/README.md

-# MacOS (Sonoma / Ventura / Monterey / Big Sur) USB Installer
+# MacOS (Sequoia / Sonoma / Ventura / Monterey / Big Sur) USB Installer

 This is a small how-to showing how to create a MacOS USB Installer and why you should do this.